SPECTROstar Nano

 Cytotoxicity is desired in the treatment of cancer as well as in the therapy of some autoimmune diseases.
 For cancer therapy, the selective killing of tumor cells is the main goal.
 Conventional chemotherapy aims at damaging the cancer cell’s DNA and thus pushing it into apoptosis instead of replication.
 The selective cytotoxicity for malignant cells is given by their fast and uncontrolled replication which does not leave time to repair the damaged DNA and finally leads to collapse during cell replication.
 Cytotoxicity assays help to find cancer-killing agents and allow for in vitro comparison of agents or conditions intended for cancer therapy.
 This application note for example highlights the use of a Resazurin cell viability assay to screen snake venom libraries for a potential apoptotic activity against cancer cell lines.

-In order to manage severe autoimmune diseases, cytotoxic drugs are used to decrease the number of immune cells that mistakenly address the body instead of pathogens only.
+In order to manage severe autoimmune diseases, cytotoxic drugs are used to decrease the number of immune cells that mistakenly attack the body instead of pathogens.
 The doses of cytotoxic drugs used for the management of autoimmune diseases such as rheumatoid arthritis are lower and are oftentimes just efficient enough to slow down the replication of immune cells but not necessarily to induce cell death.
 This fine line can be studied using methods that report on cytotoxicity.

-Cytotoxicity assays make use of events that happen during the event of cell death such as loss of membrane integrity, activation of cell death-inducing enzymes called Caspases, or phenotypic changes on the cell surface.
+Cytotoxicity assays make use of events that happen during the event of cell death such as loss of membrane integrity, activation of cell death-inducing enzymes called caspases, or phenotypic changes on the cell surface.
+Cell-based assays fundamental for these in vitro experiments, and maintaining cell health requires an appropriate cell culture medium that supplies essential nutrients and conditions.

 The cell membrane loses integrity during cytotoxic events such as necrosis, but also during late stages of apoptosis.
 It can be detected by measuring the activity of an enzyme that leaks through the membrane: Lactate dehydrogenase (LDH).
 A colorimetric assay determines the abundance of LDH in cell culture supernatant by employing the LDH-dependent formation of colored formazan.
-The more LDH has leaked through the cell membrane, the more chromophore is built and the more cytotoxic is the condition tested.
+The more LDH that leaks through the cell membrane, the more colored formazan is generated which indicates higher toxicity.

-Permeability of the membrane is further used to measure cytotoxicity by using fluorescent DNA dyes that do not penetrate the intact cell membrane.
-Only if the cell is dying and its membrane gets porous, the dye will enter, bind to DNA and exhibit fluorescence.
-Examples for this kind of cytotoxicity assays are CellTox™ Green (Promega), Ethidium Homodimer-1 (as used in Live/Dead assay, ThermoFisher Scientific), and SYBR® Green (ThermoFisher Scientific).
-Propidium iodide (PI) is an alternative fluorescent DNA intercalator, that can be used to study cytotoxicity.
-For example, PI was used to study the cytotoxic effect of bacteria on a HeLa cell line in the application note: The InToxSa assay, for quantifying Intracellular Cytotoxic S. aureus Phenotypes.
+Examples for this kind of cytotoxicity assays are CellTox™ Green (Promega), Ethidium Homodimer-1 (as used in the Live/Dead assay, ThermoFisher Scientific), and SYBR® Green (ThermoFisher Scientific).
+Propidium iodide is an alternative fluorescent DNA intercalator that can be used to study cytotoxicity.
+For example, propidium iodide was used to study the cytotoxic effect of bacteria on a HeLa cell line in the application note: The InToxSa assay, for quantifying Intracellular Cytotoxic S. aureus Phenotypes.

 A non-permeable DNA dye is also part of a multiplexed cytotoxicity assay that discriminates between the two most abundant types of cell death: apoptosis and necrosis.
-The fluorescent dye indicates necrosis whereas a luminescent signal indicates apoptosis.
+A fluorescent dye indicates necrosis whereas a luminescent signal indicates apoptosis.
 Luminescence is generated only when phosphatidylserine is exposed to the cell surface.
-The exposure occurs during apoptosis and marks the cells to be digested by macrophages.
+The exposure occurs during apoptosis and marks the cells fore digestion by macrophages.
 Annexin V, a phosphatidylserine-binder, is linked to incomplete parts of a luciferase.
 When bound to phosphatidylserine, adjacent incomplete luciferase parts form a functional enzyme capable of emitting light and indicating cytotoxicity.

 Similarly, the binding of phosphatidylserine also triggers the generation of a luminescent signal in a novel approach using biocytometry.
 Single-cell immunophenotypes can be identified by the binding of bioparticles with their expressed antibody mimetics.
-The method even allows to identify apoptotic cells specifically in subpopulations.
+The method even allows apoptotic cells specifically in subpopulations to be identified.

 As another target extracellular ATP can also be quantified.
 Cells that undergo apoptosis, driven by immunogenic cell death, release extracellular ATP.
 This extracellular ATP can be determined with assays such as the RealTime-GloTM Extracellular ATP Assay form Promega as described in the AppNote: Extracellular ATP measurement in real time using living cells.
 But not only extracellular ATP can be used to assess cell cytotoxicity.
 The total ATP levels of a cell culture that are directly dependent on the number of cells in a sample can also be used for this purpose as highlighted in the AppNote: The use of an ATP bioluminescence assay to quantify cell cytotoxicity

-Read more on cell viability assays or on cell-based assays in general in our other blog articles.
+These are just some of the ways to detect if an agent or drug is cytotoxic to cells.
+You can learn more about cell viability assays or cell-based assays in general in our other blog articles.

 Absorbance plate reader with cuvette port